Have you ever wanted to take an ATV tour in Iceland?

 The crash site is still able to be visited on a black sand beach on Iceland’s south coast.
 One of the top reasons to visit the crash site is the surrounding scenery!
 It looks like you’re on Mars, and paired with epic sunsets (or sunrises), it is unspeakably beautiful.

 Should You Visit the Sólheimasandur Plane Crash by ATV?

-However, visiting by ATV allows you to have an entirely different adventure to see it with your own eyes and it was a blast to cruise along black sand beaches in order to do so.
+However, visiting by ATV allows you to have an entirely different adventure to see it with your own eyes, and it was a blast to cruise along black sand beaches to do so.

 A lot of people will think that is just a motorbike ride but I can assure you that an ATV tour on black sand beaches in Iceland is a completely different experience (and one that is well worth it!)

 The adventure is a mixture of pure adrenaline mixed with wonderful views of the ocean, the volcanic beaches, the surrounding dramatic hills, and the sound of the sprinting ATV under you.